awsdocs/amazon-eks-user-guide/doc_source/eks-networking-add-ons.md

 CoreDNS is a flexible, extensible DNS server that can serve as the Kubernetes cluster DNS\.
 CoreDNS provides name resolution for all Pods in the cluster\.
 This add\-on is installed, by default, on your cluster\.
 For more information, see [Working with the CoreDNS Amazon EKS add\-on](managing-coredns.md)\.

 **`kube-proxy`**
 This add\-on maintains network rules on your Amazon EC2 nodes and enables network communication to your Pods\.
 This add\-on is installed, by default, on your cluster\.
-For more information, see [Updating the Kubernetes `kube-proxy` self\-managed add\-on](managing-kube-proxy.md)\.
+For more information, see [Working with the Kubernetes `kube-proxy` add\-on](managing-kube-proxy.md)\.

 # Optional AWS networking add\-ons